 Always allow extra time before the flight departs as there is usually a security staff member dedicated to firearms so you will have to wait until one becomes available.
 A hard-outer case is advised as leather cases are more susceptible to damage and also look extremely valuable which causes unwanted attention.
 When packing your gun away I usually bubble wrap each individual section of the gun separately for added protection.
 Make sure that the case has sufficient locking systems either a coded padlock, keyed or coded locks, or all of the above.

-Always keep your shotgun licence (or firearms licence if you are travelling with a rifle) on your person at all times.
+Always keep your shotgun certificate (or firearms licence if you are travelling with a rifle) on your person at all times.
 It’s also a good idea to have a copy as back up.
 Take a picture of it on your phone too.

 If you are sending your gun abroad…

 If you don’t fancy the hassle of seeing your gun onto a plane the next best thing to do is send it via a Registered Firearms Dealer (RFD).
 This is a relatively stress-free way of ensuring your gun travels from A to B in a secure way.

 Firstly, you will need to check the nearest RFDs at home and at your destination and check whether they are able to send it back and forth.
 Once this is confirmed, the two RFDs in question should be able to pass their details to another so that they can set up the order.
 All you have to do then is provide your shotgun or firearm licence and your gun packed in a secure hard-backed case and pay a sum to cover the mailing process.
 Leave enough time for the gun to arrive at the destination as you don’t want to arrive without it being there.
 Keep in contact with both RFDs ensuring that the order is running smoothly and checking the arrival date.

 Q: Can I insure my guns under my car insurance when I am travelling with them?